vishu-tyagi/CS4771-Spring-2022-Regression-Competition/README.md

 Large-scale regressor for predicting trip duration for an Uber-esque transportation service.

-It uses a deep neural network to regress upon features obtained from raw data as a result of feature-selection for predicting trip duration in seconds.
+It uses a deep neural network to regress upon features obtained post feature-selection for predicting trip duration in seconds.

 The neural network minimizes L1 loss and uses Adam optimizer.